 Start with naps.

 One of the major issues I see with making the shift to a big bed is flip-flopping back and forth between beds.
 This is frustrating and can make bedtimes drag on and on each night.
 This is not fun for parents and leads to an overtired toddler.
 The rule that I encourage families to use, and I used myself with my three toddlers, is if your toddler starts a sleep period in the bed and then gets out and asks to go in the crib, they now stay in the crib for that sleep period.
 They had their chance to try the new bed but now wanted the crib.
-It quickly turns into a game of back and forth between bed and crib for a specific sleep period, and this is not what we want.
+It quickly turns into a game of back and forth between bed and crib for a specific sleep period, which is not what we want.
 Every sleep period, your toddler gets one chance to sleep in their big bed.

-It is an exciting time when your toddler is ready to ditch their crib for a big kid bed!
+It is exciting when your toddler is ready to ditch their crib for a big kid bed!
 It is a big moment for both them and you as parents.
 Use the signs above to decide if they are ready or not.
 If they are, then jump in!
 You will do great.